Are your book sales limping along? Are they on the light side? Would you like to increase them?

 The axiom, knowledge = power is inaccurate.
 It’s knowledge + implementation = power.
 The more you know and you are able to use will put you ahead of the class.
 You will be about them so you are perceived as a “partner” versus a vendor or salesperson.

 Level your expectations every step of the way.
-Gain mutual commitments about next steps.
+Gain mutual commitments about the next steps.
 If there is no next step—stop.

 This is appropriate with almost any interaction for effective communications—whether a job interview, meeting with a co-worker/boss/peer or prospect … or selling books.
 Ask, “What would you like me (or do I need) to do next?”
 Clarifying expectations eliminates confusion.

 Asking questions—lots of them—is an essential part of the selling process.

 The more you know, the better you can provide a solution that fits the need of your potential buyer.